 {\em Proof.} {Working in a mean field context means that individuals are well-mixed, \emph{i.e.}, every player interacts with average players.
 In this case the differential equation for the density of cooperators $\rho$ is}

 {The first term is the probability $(1-\rho)\rho$ of picking a defector with a neighboring cooperator, times the probability of imitation $\mathcal{P}_{D\rightarrow C}$.
 The second term is the probability $\rho(1-\rho)$ of picking a cooperator with a neighboring defector, times the probability of imitation $\mathcal{P}_{C\rightarrow D}$.
-In the Best Shot game a defector cannot copy a neighboring cooperator (who has lower payoff by construction), whereas, a cooperator will eventually copy one of her neighboring defectors (who has higher payoff).
+In the best-shot game a defector cannot copy a neighboring cooperator (who has lower payoff by construction), whereas, a cooperator eventually copies one of her neighboring defectors (who has higher payoff).
 Hence $\mathcal{P}_{D\rightarrow C}=0$ and $\mathcal{P}_{C\rightarrow D}$ is equal to the payoff difference $1-(1-c)=c$.
 Since the normalization constant $\Phi=1$ for strategic substitutes, eq.\ (\ref{eq.SS_PI}) becomes}

-The solution, for any initial condition $0<\rho_0<1$, is
+The solution, for any initial condition $0<\rho(0)<1$, is

-hence $\rho(t)\rightarrow0$ for $t\rightarrow\infty$: the only stationary state is full defection unless $\rho_0=1$. $\blacksquare$
+hence $\rho(t)\rightarrow0$ for $t\rightarrow\infty$: The only stationary state is full defection unless $\rho(0)=1$. $\blacksquare$

 {\bf Remark 1:} As discussed above, PI does not necessarily lead to Nash equilibria as asymptotic, stationary states.
 This is clear in this case.
-For any $\rho_0<1$ the population ends up in full defection, even if every individual player would be better off by switching to cooperation.
-This phenomenon is likely to arise from the substitutes or anti-coordination character of the game: in a context in which it is best to do the opposite of the other players, imitation does not seem the best way for players to decide on their actions.
+For any $\rho(0)<1$ the population ends up in full defection, even if every individual player would be better off by switching to cooperation.
+This phenomenon is likely to arise from the substitutes or anti-coordination character of the game: In a context in which it is best to do the opposite of the other players, imitation does not seem the best way for players to decide on their actions.

-{\bf Proposition 2.} Within the mean field formalism, under PI dynamics, when $\epsilon\in(0,1)$ the final state for the population is the absorbing state $\rho=0$ (full defection) when $\epsilon < c$, $\rho=\rho_0$ when $\epsilon=c$, and $\rho=1$ when $\epsilon>c$.
-When the initial state is $\rho_0=0$ or $\rho_0=1$, it remains unchanged.
+{\bf Proposition 2.} Within the mean field formalism, under PI dynamics, when $\epsilon\in(0,1)$ the final state for the population is the absorbing state $\rho=0$ (full defection) when $\epsilon < c$, $\rho=\rho(0)$ when $\epsilon=c$, and $\rho=1$ when $\epsilon>c$.
+When the initial state is $\rho(0)=0$ or $\rho(0)=1$, it remains unchanged.

 {\em Proof.} Eq.\ (\ref{eq.SS_PI}) is still valid, with $\mathcal{P}_{C\rightarrow D}$ unchanged, whereas, $\mathcal{P}_{D\rightarrow C}=\epsilon$.
 By introducing the effective cost $\tilde{c}=c-\epsilon$ we can rewrite eq.\ (\ref{eq.SS_PI_sol}) as: